Sixes/Sevens Choice Class

 Block B: 10:30-11:30

-Karate (Vincent Barile) – An introduction to the basic moves and ideas of Karate.
+Karate (Vinnie) – An introduction to the basic moves and ideas of Karate.
 Activities will focus on building strength, flexibility, coordination, and spatial awareness.

 back to top